shan4035/DermaCon-IN-code/README.md

 Each training script corresponds to a specific model variant.
 Modify the script arguments or configs inside the script as needed.

+Command to run the script: `python train_<name>.py`

 ---

 ## 📒 Inference

 Use the `Infer_CBM_MC.ipynb` and `Infer_Swin_MC.ipynb` notebooks to run inference and analyze prediction results.

+---

+## 🔖 Licensing
+This work is released under a **Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International (CC BY-NC-SA 4.0)** license.
+For full license terms, see <https://creativecommons.org/licenses/by-nc-sa/4.0/>.